tanglebay/swarm-old/README.md

 ## Disclaimer

+> [!WARNING]
-Use of the script is at your own risk.
+> Use of the script is at your own risk.
 No warranty is given for the proper use of the script.
 The legal process is excluded.